 LSOs are flash cookies which have better tracking potential than ordinary cookies and they can’t be deleted directly by the browser (though some plugins can do the job).
 Ad companies know if you searched for ‘learn English’ or ‘marketing jobs’.
 People unconcerned of their privacy don’t see any harm in getting tracked but the scenario is quite insecure (replace ‘learn English’ with ‘HIV medication’ or ‘crack Windows’ and think again about your need to be concerned).

 Without Do Not Track, your information (online activities) totally reside in the marketers’ crosshairs.

 Mozilla Foundation conducted a survey about DNT adopters.
 Since the year DNT was incorporated in Firefox, Mozilla have seen increased industry support and user adoption of the privacy feature.
-Mozilla Foundation reported that current adoption rates for DNT is 8.6% for desktop users and 19% for mobile users.
+Mozilla Foundation reported that current adoption rates for DNT are 8.6% for desktop users and 19% for mobile users.

 A survey was conducted with 10,000+ Firefox users from 140 countries.
-Results showed that 49% users felt that their privacy is more respected with DNT on; for those who did not set any preferences for DNT, only 12% felt that their privacy is respected.
+Results showed that 49% of users felt that their privacy is more respected with DNT on; for those who did not set any preferences for DNT, only 12% felt that their privacy is respected.
 (Source: Mozilla blog)